Chloé de Meulenaer

 I'm a PhD student at the London School of Economics under the supervision of Camille Landais and Johannes Spinnewijn.

 My research lies at the intersection of public, behavioural, and political economics.
-I use custom surveys to explore the formation of policy preferences towards redistribution and the mechanisms underlying those preferences.
+I use custom surveys to explore the formation of policy preferences towards inequality reduction, and the mechanisms underlying those preferences.

-I am particularly interested in exploring the disconnect between the set of policies that find public support, and those deemed optimal by economic models.
+I am particularly interested in exploring the disconnect between the set of policies that garner public support, and those deemed optimal by economic models.

 CV download